pranavpandey/dynamic-locale/README.md

 ### Activity

-Similarly, it can be used for the `Activity` to apply locale at runtime.
+Similarly, it can be used for the `activity` to apply locale at runtime.

 > You should `recreate()` the activity when user configuration changes.